-Jeppson's Malort is Chicago's local beskbr„nnvin - a style of bitter, wormwood-based, Swedish schnapps.
-First developed during medieval times for its supposed medicinal benefits, it's traditionally associated with the farms of Sk†ne, in Sweden, where wormwood grows wild.
+Jeppson's Malort is Chicago's local beskbrannvin - a style of bitter, wormwood-based, Swedish schnapps.
+First developed during medieval times for its supposed medicinal benefits, it's traditionally associated with the farms of Skane, in Sweden, where wormwood grows wild.
 In the early 1900s, it was the most ubiquitous drink in Sweden and accompanied the nearly 1 million Swedes who immigrated to the U.S. during that period.
-One of those immigrants was a man from Ystad, Sk†ne named Carl Jeppson.
+One of those immigrants was a man from Ystad, Skane named Carl Jeppson.

 Through the decades, Jeppson's Malort has been thought of as a rite of passage and even a purported hangover cure.
-But we think it is more than that - Jeppson's Malort is a drink that has helped define the Chicago bar experience.
-So, join us for a shot, or a cocktail!
-As George Brode used to say- "You may not like the first, but after the second shot, you'll be ours forever!"
-Sk†l!
+But the company thinks of it as more than that - Jeppson's Malort is a drink that has helped define the Chicago bar experience.

-Most first-time drinkers of Jeppson's Malort reject our liquor.
+Most first-time drinkers of Jeppson's Malort reject the liquor.
 Its strong, sharp taste is not for everyone.
-Our liquor is rugged and unrelenting (even brutal) to the palate.
-During almost 80 years of American distribution, we found only 1 out of 49 men will drink Jeppson's Malort.
-During the lifetime of our founder, Carl Jeppson was apt to say, "My Malort is produced for that unique group of drinkers who disdain light flavor or neutral spirits."
+The liquor is rugged and unrelenting (even brutal) to the palate.
+During almost 80 years of American distribution, the company has found only 1 out of 49 men who will drink Jeppson's Malort.
+During the lifetime of the company's founder, Carl Jeppson was apt to say, "My Malort is produced for that unique group of drinkers who disdain light flavor or neutral spirits."

-It is not possible to forget our two-fisted liquor.
+It is not possible to forget this two-fisted liquor.
 The taste just lingers and lasts - seemingly forever.
 The first shot is hard to swallow!
 PERSEVERE.
-Make it past two 'shock-glasses' and with the third you could be ours... forever.
+Make it past two 'shock-glasses' and with the third you could be a fan... forever.